 *donations to engagements

-In total, 88 percent of the content that Purdue shared with alumni and coaches was ultimately published and earned more than 10,000 engagements worldwide.
-After the campaign, Purdue Athletics heard from a number of alumni who were not yet using opendorse and asked to be added to Purdue’s roster.
-Recognizing the value, the athletics department also decided to be more proactive in adding current Purdue athletes to the platform.
-So, next year’s campaign can expect to feature even more Boilermakers with the prospect of improving upon 2019’s record-setting performance.
+In total, 88 percent of the content that school shared with alumni and coaches was ultimately published and earned more than 10,000 engagements worldwide.
+After the campaign, the university heard from a number of alumni who were not yet using opendorse and asked to be added to their roster.
+Recognizing the value, the athletics department also decided to be more proactive in adding current athletes to the platform.
+So, next year’s campaign can expect to feature even more of their current and alumni athletes with the prospect of improving upon 2019’s record-setting performance.